18F/blogging-guide/pages/publishing-process.md

 Every blog post begins as an issue with the `idea` milestone.
 You should feel free to file `idea` issues even if you don't have a draft or don't think you can write the post.
 Any team member can "pick up" issues with the `idea` tag and begin drafting a post.
 Issues are picked up when someone assigns themselves to the issue.

 To create an issue in the blog-drafts repo, you can [click here to have a preformatted issue created for you](https://goo.gl/pt0alV), or you can manually create a new issue and copy the code below into the issue description.
-Either way, you should then read the [metadata page of this guide]({{
-site.baseurl }}/metadata/) and fill out each section.

 ```
 ## Audience